 to a Housing office or One stop centre to be checked, copied and returned to you.

 It is important you bring the right documents to prove who you are and where you live.
-You can find out what documents you can provide as proof here:

 An ideal list of documents would be:

 - Your determination of asylum claim letter

 - A letter from your bank or from Jobcentre Plus